puppetlabs/puppet-docs/source/puppet/pre4.0/reference/install_el.markdown

 First
 -----

-Before installing Puppet, make sure you've looked at the [pre-install tasks.](./install_pre.html)
+Before installing Puppet, make sure you've read the [pre-install tasks.](./install_pre.html)

 **Since this is a pre-release version, you might not want to upgrade your existing systems yet.** Install on test systems first.